tfoxcollis/dose-converter/README.md

 1. Clone repo
 2. Run npm install
 3. To run the unit tests, in the command line type `npm test test/*`.
 With all test passing, you will find an output.csv file in the root directory.
-4. The test scripts only used the first CSV file, to get full summary of all 10 CSV files run `node runner.js` in your command line.
+4. The test scripts only used the first CSV file, to get the full summary of all 10 CSV files run `node runner.js` in your command line.
 You will find the output.csv file in your root directory.

 ## Technologies used